codingwalashree/codingwalashree-java8-features/README.md

 ### Videos on [Coding Wala Shree](https://www.youtube.com/@CodingwalaShree)

-#### Check out my video comparing Java vs Kotlin and learn more about the strengths of both languages.
+#### video comparing Java vs Kotlin:

+Find out answers to the questions like:
+- Java Developer's Job at Risk?
+Learn Kotlin?
+- How Kotlin is gaining popularity in Android development.
+- Whether Kotlin can replace Java in the long run.
+- Java’s evolving features to stay relevant in modern development.
+- Key factors like code readability, performance, and community support.

 <table>
    <tr style="border:none !important;">
       <td style="border:none !important;">